Make Money Writing on These Six Websites

 Five years ago, as a new stay-at-home mom, I was looking for websites I could write for to earn a little bit of extra income.
 That's how I came across both HubPages and Textbroker and began writing for both sites.

-After a 2-year stint at going back to work full time, I recently quit my job and began freelance writing full time.
+After a two-year stint at going back to work full time, I recently quit my job and began freelance writing full time.
 Before quitting my job I, did extensive research to learn which websites were going to be worth my time.
 I was quick to observe the overwhelming amounts of information on the subject of how to make money writing.
 Honestly, it took a while to comb through it all.

 I found a lot of articles displaying lists of websites that paid writers.
 The problem was the author of the articles had no experience writing for those websites.
-Sometimes I would find what a promising site to write for only to click on the link and find out they were no longer in business.
+Sometimes I would find a promising site to write for only to click on the link and find out they were no longer in business.

 It's for these reasons I have taken it upon myself to write my own article on which websites pay writers money.
 All of the websites I discuss, with the exception of HubPages, are also called content mills.
-Since I began writing for these sites ten months ago, I have actually gotten paid money from them.
+Since I began writing for these sites 10 months ago, I have actually gotten paid money from them.

 Here is my list of six websites for which I am currently writing and making money:

 - Writer Access